Skip to main content

 const specifyOriginCity = (originCity: string) =>

-Task.where(`#actor specifies origin city of ${ originCity }`,
+Task.where(the`#actor specifies origin city of ${ originCity }`,

 Click.on(FlightFinder.originAirport),